vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ![image](/assets/2026-01-06/030.png)

-## Set up the Peakboard flow for Sending messages.
+## Set up the Peakboard Flow for Sending messages.

 On the Peakboard side - regardless if we use it in Flow or a regular design project - We must provide the connection string for both the Event Hub and Storage account along with the Hub name and the storgae account name.